dcroman/Tremometer/README.md

 Last modified: July 31, 2017

 For details on the analysis method, please read (and cite): Roman, D.C.
 (2017), Automated detection and characterization of harmonic tremor in continuous seismic data.
 Geophys.
 Res.
-Lett.,44,doi: 10.1002/2017GL073715.
+Lett., 44, doi: 10.1002/2017GL073715.

 Report bugs or suggestions for future releases to droman@carnegiescience.edu.